A collection of photographs of Missouri wildflowers discovered on Rachel’s Prairie, a one acre patch of ground with a pond.

 Sorrels

 Another acid soil lover are wood sorrels.
 I have found sorrels of various hues in both Missouri and Georgia.
-The Missouri Wildflowers refers to both a violet sorrel, of which is pictured here.
+Missouri Wildflowers refers to both a violet and yellow wood sorrel.
 But I have found them to be anywhere from white to deep pink in hue.
 My theory is that it must have something to do with the ground chemistry.

 In morning and evening, the flowers appear half-open.
 They close fully for the night.
 Their lovely presence is just for a short period of time.